joshbegley/nyt-latest/README.md

 `The destruction of a Baltimore bridge has crippled a busy port, adding to the strains confronting the global supply chain.`\
 https://nytimes.com/2024/03/27/business/economy/container-ship-global-trade.html

-**Russia’s Online Operations Focus on Ukraine Aid and Are Harder to Detect**\
+**Russia Amps Up Online Campaign Against Ukraine Before U.S. Elections**\
-`Moscow has found better ways to conceal influence campaigns that amplify arguments for isolationism, officials and experts say.`\
+`Moscow has found better ways to conceal influence operations that spread arguments for isolationism, officials and experts say.`\
 https://nytimes.com/2024/03/27/us/politics/russian-ukraine-us-interference.html

 **How Has Retirement Changed Your Relationship?**\